Artists

 Cheryl Miller Lackey

-Cheryl Miller Lackey is an artist living in Botetourt County, VA.
-She is married to Michael Lackey, a farmer in Botetourt County and is owner and operator of the Lackey Studio and Art Gallery at 1432 Roanoke Road, Daleville, VA.
+Cheryl Miller Lackey is an artist living in Daleville, VA.
+She is married to Michael Lackey, a farmer in Botetourt County.

 Cheryl grew up in rural Augusta County, VA.
 She obtained her Masters of Business Administration from Eastern Mennonite University and her undergraduate degree in Business from James Madison University.
-She enjoyed a career in finance and accounting until her retirement on February 1, 2016 from Virginia Western Community College in Roanoke, VA.
+She enjoyed a career in finance and accounting until her retirement on February 1, 2016.
+She moved to Roanoke in 2007.

-The artist can be contacted by email, through her facebook pages — Lackey Studio and Art Gallery or Artwork by Cheryl Miller Lackey, and you can follow her on Instagram @cmillerlackey_art
+The artist can be contacted by email to: studiolackey@gmail.com or through her facebook page Artwork by Cheryl Miller Lackey and you can follow her on instagram@cmillerlackey_art

 540-430-6789